odin-lang/odin-lang.org/content/docs/inline-asm.md

 ## `asm` groups

-Akin to procedure groups for explicit overloading, `asm` templates can be grouped too to have overloading behaviour:
+Like procedure groups (which provide explicit overloading), `asm` templates can also be grouped to give overloading behaviour:

 ```odin
 store_u32 :: asm(p: ^u32, v: u32) {